 Adal makes everything from scratch using her small backyard garden; the only things she buys from the store are her detergent and cleaning products, her son Tony jokes.

 Adal picks the herbs and air-dries them on a nifty net-style contraption that George built for her.
-Once Adal has prepared her za'atar blend, she then spreads it on her freshly made dough before handing it over to George, who's on stand-by to cook them in his reclaimed and restored baby blue oven that sits in the corner of their backyard.
+Once Adal has prepared her za'atar blend, she then spreads it on her freshly made dough before handing it over to George, who's on standby to cook them in his reclaimed and restored baby blue oven that sits in the corner of their backyard.

-Their warmth and care they take to food and cooking has had a great impact on their family and friends; so much so that their son Tony, alongside cousins Sharon and Carol, run their own Syrian restaurant Almond Bar.
+Their warmth and care they take to food and cooking have had a great impact on their family and friends; so much so that their son Tony, alongside cousins Sharon and Carol, run their own Syrian restaurant Almond Bar.
 This eatery pays tribute to the food, culture and gatherings their family has come to call home.
 Za'atar and manousche are such a big part of their diet and as children manousche wraps with za'atar, labneh and cucumber, were a staple, Sharon tells SBS.

 "Essentially the dough needs to be handmade and thick enough to absorb the za'atar and oil, but not so thick it's chewy, so about 3-4mm is a good thickness."